fredhamster/feisty_meow/readme.txt

 Directories and files of interest here...

 nucleus/
-    The hierarchies of compiled code for the basic modules of the Feisty Meow hoople2 codebase.
+    Source for the basic modules of the Feisty Meow (TM) codebase.
+This includes basic data structures, useful utilities, and the like.

 database/
     Some files considered critical to the operations of Feisty Meow Concerns Ltd.  This includes